 - May not be as impactful.
 This is where it starts to get tricky.
 When you’re writing short emails, you need to ensure that they are highly impactful and attention-grabbing for the prospects.
 That is because there are too many distractions online for the average internet user.
-There are highly engaging videos, social media posts and many other types of content that your text email has to compete attention for.
+There are highly engaging videos, social media posts automated through various social media management tools and many other types of content that your text email has to compete attention for.

 Too long, the recipient becomes bored and moves on to something else.
 Too short, it becomes too hard for them to understand what you’re trying to say.
 It’s a delicate balance that email marketers have to strike.

 While you can use visual elements, designs or images to help enhance your emails, be careful with sizes of the images you choose.
 It’s recommended to keep images in newsletters under 1MB and 640px width.

 All of this means when you craft your email, you will need to choose your words carefully and maximize the impact of every single word, without becoming too long-winded.